Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Zoom catapulted in popularity as the video conferencing platform of choice during the pandemic.
 But it also offers fully integrated voice, chat, and webinar capabilities for convenient collaboration.

-Why is Zoom Phone better than Google Voice?
+Why is Zoom Phone a good Google Voice alternative?

 Pricing: Plans start at $149 annually for comprehensive video capabilities, management controls, transcription tools, and more.